radiovisual/get-user-mentions/readme.md

 ## Known Limitations

 - Currently, this module only supports usernames written in the latin unicode character sets.
+So english, latin, and most romance/european languages are covered.
 [I am working on ways to support other languages](https://github.com/radiovisual/get-user-mentions/issues/1).
+- This module only searches for usernames that use the alphanumeric and underscore character conventions.
+This is not a bug, but you should be aware of this limitation if you are searching for unconventional usernames like `@b@b`

 ## License